-Christies Beach sandbag structure commencing soon
+Christies Beach sandbag structure construction underway

 This project will replace and reinforce the existing erosion protection structure at the base of the ramp, helping to protect public infrastructure from coastal erosion.